 It is important to note that root amputation can only be performed on an otherwise healthy tooth.
-Even in the case of a “key” tooth, Dr. Stephen Fitch will perform an extraction if the tooth is diseased, badly fractured or otherwise injured.
+Even in the case of a “key” tooth, Dr. Fok will perform an extraction if the tooth is diseased, badly fractured or otherwise injured.
 Suitable teeth for root amputation have a healthy tooth surface, strong bone support and healthy underlying gums.

 There are several problems that may lead to root amputation including:

 Embedded bacteria within the structure of the root.

 Severe bone loss in a concentrated area due to periodontitis.

 Tooth decay in a concentrated area of the tooth.

 What does root amputation involve?